douggal/advent-of-code-2022/README.md

 Solutions are in C# and cross platform .NET 7 framework unless otherwise noted.

 My goals for this year's AoC are to have fun, and apply the functional programming techniques in C# 11.
+I'll make full use of .NET's built-in collections and for graph traversals the [QuikGraph](https://github.com/KeRNeLith/QuikGraph) graph algorithmm library.

 1. Day   1:  Calorie Counting
 2. Day   2: